laurent-martin/aspera-hsts-operations/README.md

 #### Create transfer user

-When used with AoC, only one transfer user is used: `xfer`, specified by `$aspera_os_user`.
+When used with **Aspera on Cloud**, all transfers are executed under a single technical user (transfer user): `xfer`, specified by `$aspera_os_user`.
 Optionally we can create a group `asperausers` in case we need to manage multiple transfer users.
-We make sure to block direct login with that user.
+We make sure to block password-based login with that user and ensure it never expires.
 Create this user:

 ```bash